 Ears can appear when you score the top of your proofed dough before baking.
 Scoring creates a controlled weakness in the dough's structure.
 As the dough expands in the hot oven due to trapped gases, it bursts open along the score line, forming the ear.

-This easy sourdough bread recipe can create ears!
+This easy sourdough bread recipe can create great ears!

 Oven Spring